shannonpileggi/code-review-for-analysts/README.md

 df_1 |> count(dt_excel, dt_clean)
 ```

-In this case, the 1900 condition failed to result in a missig value.
+In this case, the 1900 condition failed to result in a missing value.

 In `df_2`, each individual variable derived can be QCd to pinpoint where logic fails.